BUSHWALKING ESSENTIAL GEAR

 The daypack will be used to carry a pair of sandals, a lunch, a bottle of water, a torch sometimes and small personal gear.
 It should be light and simple.

 There are now plenty of single 1kg tents on the market.
 I strongly advise you to take the fly.
 Even if the chance of rain is very unlikely during the dry season, it remains a possibility.

 – Sleeping bag

-Nights can be surprisingly cold in North Australia during the dry season (May to September).
-You will need a 0° to 10°celcius sleeping bag, depending of your cold capacities.
-You must take a sleeping bag is not an option to participate without during the dry season.
+Nights can be surprisingly cold in Northern Australia during the dry season (May to September).
+You will need a 0° to 10°celcius sleeping bag, depending on how sensitive you are to cold weather.
+You must take a sleeping bag, it is not an option to participate without one during the dry season.

 – Mattress 3 seasons

-Air mattress can be as light as 360 grams.
-They will isolate you from the ground and keep your night comfortable when we will sleep on gravel or irregular ground.
+Air mattresses can be as light as 360 grams.
+They will isolate you from the ground and keep you comfortable at night when we will sleep on gravel or irregular ground.